Overview

 Note

 The accessModes may be set to ReadWriteOnce, ReadWriteMany or ReadOnlyMany.
 It's expected that the application handles read/write IO, volume locking and access in the event of concurrent block access from multiple nodes.
+Consult the Alletra 6000 CSP documentation if using ReadWriteMany raw block volumes with FC on Nimble, Alletra 5000 or 6000.

 Mapping the device in a Pod specification is slightly different than using regular filesystems as a volumeDevices section is added instead of a volumeMounts stanza: